TranXuanHoang/Go/02-build-workflow/README.md

   # Load assets files (e.g., images)
   npm i -D file-loader url-loader

+  # Add Polyfill so that can use new built-ins like Promise or Object.assign
+  npm i --save core-js regenerator-runtime
   ```

 * Specify supported browsers list and npm build scripts